 U.S. policy also plays a role: before leaving office, the previous administration unfairly and inhumanely barred asylum seekers by enforcing policies, such as family separation, that were often condemned by Americans.

 The Biden Administration faces the challenge of unwinding the Trump Administration’s disastrous decisions.
-While the administration has taken steps in this regard, its use of Title 42 and other damaging policies continue to put asylum seekers at risk.
 The U.S. must close this dark chapter in its history.

 What should the Biden Administration do to help asylum seekers?